harm2305/embsys-330-sp25-final-project-harm2305/documentation/architecture.md

 already exist in the database, its RSSI value must be updated with the new one.
 If it does not exist, insert it into the database.
 This is referred to internally as an "upsert" operation.

-It is important to note that simple database is **NOT** thread safe.
+It is important to note that this simple database is **NOT** thread safe.
 Careful consideration must be taken on the design of the list and its uses to ensure that memory is not corrupted.

-This linked list will implemented on the heap so there are memory considerations to be careful of.
+This linked list will be implemented on the heap so there are memory considerations to be careful of such as appropriate heap sizing.

 ## Process Flow of Incoming Scans to Storage in Database
 New advertising packets are detected by the Bluetooth sensor.
 Zephyr will trigger a callback for each detected packet.